Nick Drake: Personal life

-John Martyn (who in 1973 wrote the title song of his album Solid Air about Drake) described Drake in this period as the most withdrawn person he had ever met.
+Drake was a close friend of fellow folk musicians John and Beverley Martyn, and visited them regularly when they lived in London and subsequently Hastings.
+Martyn later wrote the title song of his 1973 album Solid Air about Drake and described him, in this period, as the most withdrawn person he had ever met.
 Drake would borrow his mother's car and drive for hours without purpose, until he ran out of petrol and had to ring his parents to ask to be collected.
 Friends recalled the extent to which his appearance had changed.
 During particularly bleak periods, he refused to wash his hair or cut his nails.
 Early in 1972, Drake had a nervous breakdown, and was hospitalised for five weeks.
 He was initially believed to have major depression, although his former therapist suggested he had schizophrenia.